dr-riz/diabetes/README.md

 # diabetes
-Analysing Pima Indians Diabetes Data Set with Weka
+Analysing Pima Indians Diabetes dataset with Weka and Python

+## Reproducing/Expanding in Weka

 ### Abstract
 Reproducing case study of Shvartser [1] posted at Dr. Brownlee's comprehensive ML learning website [2].

 - Reproducing the study and explicitly stating the filters used
 - Expanding on the case study by:
 	* balancing classes by over and under sampling minority and majority classes, respectively
 	* annotating predictions with probabilities
 	* exercising control over probability threshold to reduce false negatives at the cost of false positives

 ### Reproducing
 In part 1 of the case study, The case study claims that "Larger values of plas combined with larger values for age, pedi, mass, insu, skin, pres, and preg tends to show greater likelihood of testing positive for diabetes."

 I don't see much likelihood from the scatter plot.
 Both positive and negative data points for the said attributes overlap for the most part.

-The data sets are reproduced with the following filters:
+The datasets are reproduced with the following filters:
-1. diabetes.arff: original unchanged data set.
+1. diabetes.arff: original unchanged dataset.
 2. discretize.arff: supervised.attribute.Discretize
-3. missing.arff: It is ambiguous which filter was applied to generate this data set in the case study, so I skip this file.
+3. missing.arff: It is ambiguous which filter was applied to generate this dataset in the case study, so I skip this file.
 Instead, I provide further treament in (5) and (6).
 4. normalized.arff: unsupervised.attribute.Normalize on all attributes.
 Not applied on the class, which is nominal anyways.
 5. remove_missing.arff: Fellow user (credits due) at The UCI ML repository [3,4] observes there are zeros in places where they are biologically impossible, such as the blood pressure.
 They are likely missing values.
 I further checked the remaining attributes.
 Except pregnancy, they either cannot be zero (e.g. mass) or don't have zero (e.g. pedigree).
-In the former case, I assume zero indicates missing values, and use Dr. Brownlee's post [5] to remove the missing values.
+In the former case, I assume zero indicates missing values, and use Dr. Brownlee's post [1] to remove the missing values.
 This reduces the number of instances from 768 to 392.
-Needless to say, this purges data set by half.
+Needless to say, this purges dataset by half.
 6. replaced_missing.arff: Following on comment on (5), I again use Brownlee's post [5] to replace the missing values with the mean of the attribute value.
 7. square.arff: <TBD>
 8. standardized.arff: unsupervised.attribute.Standardize

-With these data sets, I have been able to reproduce the Weka Experiment in part 2.
+With these datasets, I have been able to reproduce the Weka Experiment in part 2.
 I added one more algorithm for establishing a baseline namely, ZeroR.
 The numbers are highly similar as reported by Shvartser [5].
 We have considered both linear, e.g. Logistic Regression (LR), and non-linear, e.g. Random Forest (RF), classifiers.
 We also see that their evaluation metrics are not statistically different.
 In such a case, linear model is preferable and I use LR for further analysis.

 ### Expansion

 Now, the case study rightly notices that there is class imbalance: 65% -ve, and 35% +ve.
 In part 2, I am unsure if the class was balanced in cross validation.
-In the interest of reproducing the study, I do not balance the classes for the above data sets, namely (1-8).
+In the interest of reproducing the study, I do not balance the classes for the above datasets, namely (1-8).
 As you may know, class imbalance leads to a majority classifier, and we see this artifact when ZeroR gives us about 65% accuracy.
-To balance the classes, I generate two data sets:
+To balance the classes, I generate two additional datasets:

 9. oversampling.arff: increases the number of minority class (+ve) instances by a specified percentage.
 I specify the default of 100%, and that increases the number of +ve instances to be at par with the majority class (-ve) instances.
 I applied the SMOTE and Randomize filters in that order.
 The total instance count becomes 1,036.
 This mildly contaminates the pure data samples with synthethic ones.
-See Shams youtube for step-by-step method for applying SMOTE and Randomize fileters [7].
+See Shams youtube for step-by-step method for applying SMOTE and Randomize filters [7].
-10. undersampling.arff: I use SpreadsubSample and Randomize fileters in that order to reduce the number of majority class instances to be at par with minority class instances, namely 268.
+10. undersampling.arff: I use SpreadsubSample and Randomize filters in that order to reduce the number of majority class instances to be at par with minority class instances, namely 268.
 The total number of instances are now 536.
 Again, see Shams second video [8] for step-by-step procedure.
 This method removes valuable instances of the majority class.

-Intuitively, acquiring additional instances is likely to be more than undersampling the majority class or just oversampling the minority class.
+Intuitively, acquiring additional instances is likely to be more effective than undersampling the majority class or just oversampling the minority class.

 The accuracy or percent_correct in the Weka Experiment are stated below: